RadialDevGroup/ombudsman/PERFORMANCE.md

 - Your work should be fully functioning and not stubbed out.
   - If the button is present, it should work
   - If an action is present, it should complete
-  - If an endpoint is present, it should be fully tested for at-least one usage example
+  - If an endpoint is present, it should be fully tested for at least one usage example
-- Listen Completely and make others feel heard and validating before addressing concerns
+- Listen completely and make others feel heard and validated before addressing concerns

 ### Collaboration

 - Look for opportunities to work with others and leverage their expertise
 - Reference the work of leading developers in the community often.
 Consider that the approach they use may not be optimal for all situations, but that by following industry guidance, your results and implementation will be conventional and understandable.
 If you've made a controversial decision, being able to identify the points in the industry debate is an important trait.
-- Use other people's code
+- Use other people's code.
+Give credit where credit is due.
-- You contributions to another member of the team are more valuable to the overall operation that your personal performance or execution.
+- Your contributions to another member of the team are more valuable to the overall operation than your personal performance or execution.
 This applies to moral and emotional support, not just technical expertise.
   Consider a braided rope: given a load that can be held by the 3 strands, if one breaks, the 2 remaining strands will be unable to bear the load, but if the strands are braided, they distribute the load better over the length of the rope, ensuring that the weakest points in each strand are supported -- the strand will be unlikely to break.
 - Find common ground.
 Use it as a foundation for resolving conflicts
 - Talk about both sides of a technical debate.
 Learn to understand both sides.